 After the hair transplant surgery, the patient may experience some discomfort, swelling, and redness in the scalp area.
 These symptoms are usually temporary and should subside within a few days.
 The patient may be prescribed pain medication and instructed to avoid strenuous physical activity for several weeks.

-Within two to three weeks after the procedure, the transplanted hair will begin to shed, which is a normal part of the hair growth cycle.
+Within two to three weeks after the procedure, the transplanted hair will begin to shed, which is a normal part of .
 Don’t worry; the shedding is temporary.
 The hair follicles will produce new hair within a few months.
 It may take up to a year or more for the full results of the hair transplant to become visible.

 If you are considering a hair transplant for men, we hope this article has helped shed some light on the procedure so you can make an informed choice about whether it’s right for you.
 As always, speak to your healthcare provider before making decisions regarding your health and well-being.